l0n3m4n/Writeups/medium/rabbitstore/rabbit.md

 ### Fuzzing API endpoint
-Addmin ThreadPoolExecutor for more faster scanning it only takes 1m 19s see below, and set port start from 1 to 5000
+Added ThreadPoolExecutor for faster scanning.
+The current scan (ports 1 to 5000) only takes 1 minute and 19 seconds
 ```py
 import requests
 from concurrent.futures import ThreadPoolExecutor, as_completed